 - Any user can name themselves as the owner.
-This is the default if the OWNER option is not specified. - An ID with SYSADM or DBADM authority can name any authorization ID as the owner using the OWNER option.
+This is the default if the OWNER option is not specified. - A user ID with DBADM authority can name any authorization ID as the owner using the OWNER option.

 Not all operating systems that can bind a package using DB2 database products support the OWNER option.